simonesilvestroni/m2m-website/_posts/2023-04-08-mix-ember-rev-reaper-subprojects.md

 ## Conclusions

-In the case of *In Super-8*, I used subprojects to save time but it's useful for sound design, very long sessions or projects containing a large number of parts and tracks.
+For *In Super-8* I used subprojects to save time, but it's useful for sound design, very long sessions or projects containing a large number of parts and tracks.
 In fact, months ago I worked on a production where subprojects were used for drums in a session with many vocal tracks and a multitude of percussion items.
 It saved power resources to the point my complex template ran at 12% of CPU capacity.

 ## Credits

+### Performed by

 **Dan Ecclestone**<br>
 Vocals and instrumentation